4c (textured) Hair Salon Utah — What You Need to Know

 Yes, we serve kids.
 Children with 4C hair benefit enormously from early scalp-friendly habits and from seeing professional textured-hair care normalized.

-Our kids' service includes a gentle cleansing, deep conditioning, scalp massage, detangling demonstration for the parent, and a child-appropriate style (twists, braids, puffs, simple cornrows).
-We focus heavily on healthy hair education for both child and parent.
+Our kids' service includes gentle cleansing, deep conditioning, a scalp massage, a detangling demonstration for the parent, and a child-appropriate style — twists, braids, puffs, or simple cornrows.

 What if I'm transitioning from a relaxer or heat damage?

-Transitioning is one of the hardest journeys in textured hair, and it's where a specialized salon makes the biggest difference.
-Two things to expect at our salon during a transition:
+Transitioning is one of the hardest journeys in textured hair, and it's where specialized care makes the biggest difference.
+Two things to expect at Rhys Hair Loft during a transition:

 2. Protective styling support.
 Most clients transition under sew-ins, knotless braids, or wig installs to reduce daily manipulation on the line of demarcation (where natural meets relaxed).